padeir0/anu/readme.md

             {"Rock",     "Rock"}}},
   } in
   begin
-    for each section in rules do
+    for section in rules do
       if section.a == first then
-        for each rule in section.b do
+        for rule in section.b do
           if rule.a == second then return rule.b;
     return nil;
   end;